J. T. Compher: Personal life

 When deciding on his name, Compher's parents first decided on the initials "J. T." before filling them out with his first and middle name, "Joseph Taylor".
-His younger sister Jesse is also a professional ice hockey player.
-In addition to playing college ice hockey with the Boston University Terriers and the Wisconsin Badgers, she is a member of the United States women's national ice hockey team, with whom she won a silver medal at the 2022 Winter Olympics.
+His younger sister, Jesse, is also a professional ice hockey player for the Toronto Sceptres and is a member of the United States women's national ice hockey team, with whom she won a silver medal at the 2022 Winter Olympics.
+She played college ice hockey for the Boston University Terriers and the Wisconsin Badgers.